mgrould/MachineLearning/K-means/README.md

 7 November 2017

 ## Abstract
 Application of the [K-means clustering method](https://en.wikipedia.org/wiki/K-means_clustering) to the [Iris dataset of Kaggle](https://www.kaggle.com/uciml/iris).
-The aim of this project is to classify the flowers.
+The aim of this project is to classify the flowers by species.

 ### Definition of the K-means method
 The K-means method is used in unsupervised machine learning problems.